Jack Screeney

-Jack Screeney (born 2002) is an Irish hurler who plays for Offaly Championship club Kilcormac–Killoughey and at inter-county level with the Offaly senior hurling team.
-He usually lines out as a half back.
+Jack Screeney (born 2002) is an Irish hurler who plays for Offaly Championship club Kilcormac–Killoughey and formerly at inter-county level with the Offaly senior hurling team.
+He is a brother of Adam Screeney.

 Career

 Born in Kilcormac, County Offaly, Screeny first came to hurling prominence at juvenile and underage levels with the Kilcormac–Killoughey club.
-He first appeared on the inter-county scene during a two-year stint with the Offaly minor team where on his second year captained the side before later lining out with the under-20.
-And last but not least, he’s an awful shneer. team.
+He first appeared on the inter-county scene during a two-year stint with the Offaly minor team where on his second year captained the side before later lining out with the under-20 team.
 Screeney was still eligible for the under-20 grade when he was drafted onto the Offaly senior hurling team and was a substitute on their 2021 Christy Ring Cup-winning team.